 Stephen R. Permut, MD, JD

 He served on the AMA Council on Legislation for eight years, including serving as chair during his final year.
-While on the council, Dr. Permut served on the AMA-BOT Task Force on Patient Safety, Quality and Information Technology, and as vice chair of the AMA’s Evaluation and Management Coding Guidelines Task Force.
-Dr. Permut now serves as a member of the AMA Foundation board of directors and as liaison to the AMA Council on Medical Education.
+While on the council, Dr. Permut served on the AMA-BOT Task Force on Patient Safety, Quality and Information Technology, and as vice chair of the AMA's Evaluation and Management Coding Guidelines Task Force.
+Dr. Permut now serves as a member of the AMA Foundation board of directors.

 Dr. Permut served on the board of trustees of the New Castle County (Delaware) Medical Society and was the founding chair of its Community Relations Committee.
 He served on the board of trustees of the Medical Society of Delaware (MSD) and was founding chair of its Legislative Action Committee and president from 1992 to 1993.
-During his term as president, in collaboration with the state’s hospital association, MSD formulated a state-wide health system reform plan.
-MSD has awarded Dr. Permut both the Distinguished Service Award and the President’s Award.
-Dr. Permut currently serves as the treasurer of the Philadelphia County Medical Society and on the board of commissioners for The Joint Commission.
+During his term as president, in collaboration with the state's hospital association, MSD formulated a state-wide health system reform plan.
+MSD has awarded Dr. Permut both the Distinguished Service Award and the President's Award.
+Dr. Permut currently serves as a member of the Board of Directors of the Philadelphia County Medical Society and on the board of commissioners for The Joint Commission.
+He is a member of the board of trustees of the College of Physicians of Philadelphia.

 Dr. Permut received his bachelor's degree in biology from the University of Pennsylvania, Philadelphia.
 He began medical school at the Universidad Autónoma de Guadalajara, Mexico, and completed his MD degree at Temple University School of Medicine, Philadelphia.
 Dr. Permut completed his internship and residency in internal medicine at Indiana University Medical Center, Indianapolis.
 Later, while in practice, Dr. Permut received a JD from Widener University School of Law in Wilmington, Del.

-Dr. Permut has practiced in a variety of settings—solo, private practice; small single-specialty, group practice; and multi-specialty academic, group practice—and always in underserved, inner-city communities.
+Dr. Permut has practiced in a variety of settings—solo, private practice; small single-specialty, group practice; and multi-specialty academic, group practice—and always in underserved inner-city communities.
 He has also served in a variety of administrative positions, including: (founding) director, family medicine residency program; medical director, managed care organization; and vice president, medical affairs for a community hospital.
-Dr. Permut is currently a tenured professor and chair of the Department of Family and Community Medicine, and an associate dean of academic affiliations at Temple University School of Medicine.
+Dr. Permut is currently a tenured professor and chair of the Department of Family and Community Medicine at Temple University School of Medicine.

-Dr. Permut and his wife, Marylene, have two daughters and three grandchildren.
+Dr. Permut and his wife, Marylene, have two daughters and four grandchildren.